tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 ## PLANNING
 The nature of this project left me open to many ideas of features, functionalities and simulation mechanics, so a challenging part of the planning stage was narrowing down my ideas to an MVP and substantial UX which would be achievable within the given timeframe.
 My focus was very much on achieving enough functionality for a proof of concept.

-Once I had decided which features I wanted to run with, I created a simple wireframe design (using Excalidraw) for each page to fully mould the intended UX and plan how each feature will be used.
+Once I had decided which features I wanted to run with, I created a simple wireframe design (using Excalidraw) for each page to fully mould the intended UX and plan how each feature would be used.

 ![final wireframe](readme_assets/final_wireframe.png)